sdw1314/learngit/readme.txt

 66666666666

-creating a new branch is quick and simple add merage  "fix bug 101"
+creating a new branch is quick and simple add merage and will git shash

+it is ok